How to get Microsoft Validation for GCC High

 - CDI: Covered Defense Information

-IRS 1075: Safeguards for Protecting Federal Tax Returns and Return Information
+- IRS 1075 Information – Safeguards for Protecting Federal Tax Returns and Return Information

 At this time, they will also request any additional clarifications, such as phone number or address issues.